bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 BokehJS function as expected.
 The unit tests for BokehJS are located in the :bokeh-tree:`bokehjs/test/unit/` folder and sub-folders.

-Use `Chai "expect" assertion style <Chai_>`_ when writing unit tests for the BokehJS testing framework.
-See the `API documentation of the Chai Assertion Library <Chai documentation_>`_ for more details on this style.
+The basic structure for writing tests for Bokeh's testing framework is in parts inspired by the `Chai "expect" assertion style <Chai_>`_.
+See the `API documentation of the Chai Assertion Library <Chai documentation_>`_ for some general ideas.

 Use ``expect()`` together with the following elements to create assertions for the BokehJS testing framework: